stackforge/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 - If you select "Default" and are using the Multi-node (no HA) mode, local storage is used as the backed for Glance.
 - If you selected Ceph,
-  you must assign the Ceph-OSD role on at least two nodes.
+  you must assign the Ceph-OSD role on at least two nodes on the :ref:`assign-roles-ug` screen and select "Ceph RBD for images (Glance): on the :ref:`settings-storage-ug` screen.

+You must also assign the appropriate roles to nodes on the :ref:`assign-roles-ug` screen and set appropriate values on the :ref:`settings-storage-ug` screen.

+See :ref:`Storage-Architecture-arch` for more information about Cinder and Glance.

 .. raw:: pdf